cowtony/ACM/C++ Fundamental/README.md

 - Explanation of break and continue statements.

 ## Homework
-Write a program that solves a basic problem, like determining if a number is even or odd, or grading system based on marks, using conditional statements.
+Write a program that solves a basic problem, like determining if a number is even or odd, or a grading system based on marks, using conditional statements.
 Create a program to print the first n numbers in the Fibonacci series using loops.

 # Class 4 - Arrays and Strings
 - Introduction to the concept of arrays and how to use them in C++.
 - Manipulation of arrays.
-- Introduction to C++ Strings, difference between C-style strings and C++ strings.
+- Introduction to C++ Strings, the difference between C-style strings and C++ strings.
-- Common string manipulation functions - length, append, insert, erase, substr etc.
+- Common string manipulation functions - length, append, insert, erase, `substr` etc.

 ## Homework
 Write a program that calculates the average of an array of numbers.
 Write a program that performs various string operations like reversing a string, finding a substring, etc.

 # Class 5 - Functions and Scope
-- Definition and use of functions, function parameters and return values.
+- Definition and use of functions, function parameters, and return values.
 - Understanding local and global scope.
 - Introduction to function overloading.